orcasound/orcanode-monitor/docs/Design.md

 ## Web page front end

-The proposed web service would expose a web page that would display, for each node, the current state and recent history of the state, including % uptime over some time period.
+The proposed web service would expose a web page that would display, for each node, the current state and potentially also the recent history of the state including % uptime over some time period.

 ## If-This-Then-That (IFTTT) Integration